13 Valuable Cookie Jars That Collectors Search For

 liveauctioneers.com

 McCoy Pottery has made cookie jars since the 1930s, with popular pieces like Raggedy Ann and the limited-edition Hillbilly Bear.
-Works sold in pristine condition, like this Astronaut cookie jar, can fetch over $1,000.
+Works sold in excellent condition, like this Astronaut cookie jar, can fetch over $1,000.
 Is it a bit creepy?
-Sure, but it’s a cool way to store your cookies!
+Sure, but it’s still a cool way to store your cookies.

 Metlox cookie jar